 Building on customer service

-Meeting your clients’ needs and making their jobs easier does have a very important benefit: They refer you to others.
+Meeting your clients’ needs and making their jobs easier has a very important benefit: They will refer you to others.

 Green, who also provides bookkeeping, insurance and tax preparation services, does a lot of work for local hospitals and nursing homes.
-Because he is available at night and on weekends and will meet clients wherever they need, he gets a lot of new business through referrals.
+Because he is available at night and on weekends and will meet clients wherever they need him, he gets a lot of new business through referrals.

-At every assignment, he makes sure to hand out his business cards and let clients know he provides a variety of services.
-And they often remember him come tax time or when they need insurance.
+At every assignment, he hands out his business cards and informs clients that he provides a variety of services.
+They often remember him come tax time or when they need insurance.

-Green once got a call from a signer at 9:30 p.m. who needed a document notarized quickly in order to get an insurance payment from a car accident.
+Green once received a call at 9:30 p.m. from a signer who needed a document notarized quickly to obtain insurance payment from a car accident.
 Green invited the signer to his home to perform the notarization immediately.
-The signer not only promised to come back to Green with additional business but wrote him a strong online testimonial praising his work.
+The signer not only promised to return to Green with additional business but also wrote him a strong online testimonial praising his work.

 Lana Brown of All Around Town Mobile Notary Service in Los Angeles, California, shared how providing quality notarizations led to one of her clients, an attorney, inviting her to join a marketing referral group for small businesses called LeTip, where small business owners and self-employed professionals recommend other members to customers who need specific professional services.